micschwarz/svelte-module-federation/README.md

-This is not a working example, it just demonstrates a issue with svelte and module federation
+This is not a working example, it just demonstrates an issue with svelte and module federation